porfinogeneta/rock_paper_scissors/README.md

+# Project Intro
-# A simple React project project, which was a React training for me.
+A simple React project project, which was a React training for me.
 It's a simple Rock Paper Scissors Game, project as a whole covers multiple technologies, which allow to create multiplayer games.

 # Technologies Covered
 - Firebase Real Time Database